The Great (TV series)

-The Great (titled onscreen as The Great: An Occasionally True Story and later as The Great: An Almost Entirely Untrue Story) is a historical and satirical black comedy-drama television series loosely based on the rise to power of Catherine the Great, Empress of All Russia.
+The Great (titled onscreen as The Great: An Occasionally True Story and in one episode as The Great: An Almost Entirely Untrue Story) is a British-American absurdist satirical dark comedy–drama historical fiction television series very loosely based on the rise to power of Empress Catherine the Great of Russia.
+The series stars Elle Fanning as Catherine and Nicholas Hoult as Emperor Peter III and Peter's body double Yemelyan Pugachev.
+The Great was created, and is mostly written, by Australian playwright and screenwriter Tony McNamara, based on his 2008 play of the same name.
+The series does not aim for historical accuracy, and was described by Slate as "anti-historical".

 All ten episodes of the first season were released on Hulu on May 15, 2020.
-The series stars Elle Fanning as Empress Catherine II and Nicholas Hoult as Emperor Peter III.

-The Great was created, and is mostly written, by Australian playwright and screenwriter Tony McNamara, based on his 2008 play of the same name.
-The series does not aim for historical accuracy, and was described by Hulu as "anti-historical".

-In July 2020, Hulu renewed the series for a second season which premiered on November 19, 2021.
-In January 2022, the series was renewed for a third season which is set to premiere on May 12, 2023.
+In July 2020, it was renewed for a second season which premiered on November 19, 2021.
+In January 2022, the series was renewed for a third season which premiered on May 12, 2023.
+The first season received mostly positive reviews, while the second and third seasons received critical acclaim, with particular praise for its directing, writing, humor, costumes, and cast performances (particularly those of Fanning and Hoult).
+It has received numerous accolades, including seven Primetime Emmy Awards nominations, with both Fanning and Hoult being nominated for Outstanding Lead Actress and Lead Actor in a Comedy Series, respectively, in 2022.
+In August 2023, Hulu announced the series' third season had been its last.

 Premise

 The Great is a historical and satirical black comedy-drama about the rise of Catherine the Great from outsider to the longest-reigning female ruler in Russia's history.
-The series is fictionalized and portrays Catherine in her youth and marriage to Emperor Peter III of Russia, focusing on the plot to kill her depraved and dangerous husband.
+The series is highly fictionalized and portrays Catherine in her youth and marriage to Emperor Peter III of Russia, focusing on the plot to kill her depraved and dangerous husband.